Access the Series: Enrolling now in The Estate Registry. →

 Neighborly Grace

 • THE PRESENTATION: Do not let the cheese sauce sit uncovered, or a thick dairy skin will form as it cools.
-Serve the emulsion immediately in a warmed ceramic pitcher to retain its flawless, fluid consistency, allowing guests to generously drape the sauce over their own plates at the table.
+Serve the sauce immediately in a warmed ceramic pitcher to retain its flawless, fluid consistency, allowing guests to generously drape the sauce over their own plates at the table.

 • THE POUR: A crisp, high-acid white wine like an unoaked Chardonnay, a bright Sauvignon Blanc, or an ice-cold, highly carbonated Pilsner provides the essential palate-cleansing contrast needed to brilliantly cut through the dense dairy fats.